freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/24/2022 "BREAKING NEWS: Ukraine Cuts Ties With Russia.
+Can you explain that in football terms?"
+Answer: Tottenham cuts ties with trophies

 + 02/19/2022 "So are we going to be winning stuff or is it just in game money?"
 Answer: In game money is also a prize, idiot

 + 02/16/2022 "Is Crypto down?"
 Answer: Yes, but it's not out.